Napoli Centrale (band)

-Napoli Centrale is an Italian jazz-rock group, founded in Naples in 1975.
+Napoli Centrale is an Italian jazz-progressive rock group, founded in Naples in 1975.

 History

 The musical project was founded by musicians James Senese and Franco Del Prete, who following the disbandment of their previous R&B band The Showmen (later known as Showmen 2) wanted to pursue a different musical path.
 The style of the band is characterized by a mixture between rock, folk, jazz and blues, with lyrics in Neapolitan language which often deal with social themes.
 The group got an immediate commercial and critical success with its first eponymous album and its first single "Campagna", representing a significant exception to the other successful Italian bands of the time, either dedicated to progressive rock or characterized by a melodic and romantic repertoire.